HL7/davinci-pcde/input/pagecontent/spec.md

 * The new payer has performed a patient / coverage resolution process and has information about relevant prior coverage

-* Both the new payer and the old payer must be able to recognize the each other based on an agreed payer identifier scheme
+* Both the new payer and the old payer must be able to recognize each other based on an agreed payer identifier scheme

 * The new payer system knows the base FHIR API URL for the original payer endpoint and has basic business arrangements in place allowing query of data from it

-NOTE: Work to standardize how payer identification will be managed, as well as how the FHIR endpoint for a given payer will be found (i.e. through the use of a registry) is ongoing.
+NOTE: Work to standardize how payer identification will be managed, as well as how the FHIR endpoint for a given payer will be found (e.g. through the use of a registry) is ongoing.
 For now, this is left to site-to-site negotiation.

 #### Workflow
 1. The member uses an interface/portal or SMART app within the new payer's system to authenticate to the original payer's system and authorize the prior payer to allow the new payer to access the member's clinical and treatment data.
 The original payer's system provides an OAuth 2.0 token to the new plan.